JOfTheAncientGermanSpear/stanford-core-nlp-rest/README.md

 4. Detecting Relations/Dependencies between words in sentences

 ###It's in Java & I Wish to Use Python

-However, Stanford Core NLP is written in Java.
+Stanford Core NLP is written in Java.
 And I wish to use the REPL that [IPython][2] provides.

 ###Rest Service

 Therefore, this application wraps Stanford Core NLP in a simple Scala-based [Play Framework][3] RESTful web service.

 #####Demo Client Web Application

 Written in Python to highlight how to use